nicoleyimessier/ofxProjectionApp/README.md

 To load old settings:

 1. Click the drop down under “PROJECTION SETTINGS” and click on the desired file.
-2. You can also edit the AppSettings.json file to load a specific file on startup by editing:
+2. You can also pass in your own file path to load specific settings onstart up.
+Following the Advavanced example, edit the AppSettings.json file to load a specific file on startup by editing:

 ```
 "loadFromFile": true,
 "directoryPath": "projections/TEST"
 ```

-### Configurable
+**NOTE:** you can currently add warps to your initial setup, but you cannot remove any.
+For example, if you start with one projector and 1 warp, you can then load in a file with 4 warps, this will work.
+However, you can not start with a setup that has 4 warps and load in a file with 2 warps.
+"Removing Warps" is in the added features.

 ## Quick Setup Guide